 Boeing's employees, including the engineers and technical staff in CAG/ASI, are vital to the design, manufacture, sale and support of commercial aircraft, which are a primary product of the company.
-Boeing invests a great deal of time, money and other resources educating and training develop their skills in order to personnel Boeing's commercial operations.
-Boeing usefulness to engineers and technical staff in their daily work routinely create, have access to, and use Boeing proprietary is commercially valuable to information that Further, they routinely access and use the proprietary information of Boeing's suppliers and customers, which information was provided to Boeing by its suppliers and customers with the expectation that it would be held Use and disclosure of proprietary confidential.
-Boeing, a supplier information, whether that of customer, is restricted by agreements between Boeing and Boeing its employees, suppliers, and customers. has disclosure of policies and procedures to prevent proprietary information, which is not customarily made available to the public.
+Boeing invests a great deal of time, money and other resources educating and training its personnel in order to develop their skills and Boeing's commercial operations.
+Boeing usefulness to engineers and technical staff in their daily work routinely create, have access to, and use Boeing proprietary is commercially valuable information that to Further, they routinely access and use the proprietary information of Boeing's suppliers and customers, which information was provided to Boeing by its suppliers and customers with the expectation that it would be held confidential.
+Use and disclosure of proprietary information, whether that of Boeing, a supplier or customer, is restricted by agreements between Boeing and employees, suppliers, and customers. its Boeing has policies and procedures to prevent disclosure of proprietary information, which is not customarily made available to the public.

-the withheld information concerning Disclosure of Boeing's employees would identify the professional staff of Boeing that are involved in the technical and professional which would link particular activities of CAG/ASI, employees with particularized commercial operations of Boeing.
-Additionally, it would identify and disclose those employees of Boeing that are in possession of and familiar with the proprietary information of Boeing and its suppliers and customers.
+Disclosure of the withheld information concerning Boeing's employees would identify the professional staff of Boeing that are involved in the technical and professional activities of CAG/ASI, which would link particular employees with particularized commercial operations Boeing.
+Additionally, it would identify and disclose those employees of Boeing that are in possession of and familiar with the proprietary information of Boeing and suppliers and customers.
 Boeing therefore has a commercial interest in withholding from disclosure the identifying information concerning its employees and the proprietary information they have created, accessed, or used in the course of their employment.